MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/star-schema.md

 This article targets Power BI Desktop data modelers.
 It describes star schema design and its relevance to developing Power BI data models optimized for performance and usability.

 This article isn't intended to provide a complete discussion on star schema design.
-For more details, refer directly to published content, like **The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling** (3rd edition, 2013) by Ralph Kimball et al.
+For more details, refer directly to published content, like *The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling* (3rd edition, 2013) by Ralph Kimball and others.

 ## Star schema overview